 Balance of Performance testing sessions of the RACB GT4 models running in the Monochrome GT4 Australia Series will be held before the start of the season.
-For endurance competitions a quick refuelling system is mandatory as per the base homologation file or the VO Endurance.
-Otherwise full endurance kits are not mandatory.

-All manufacturers whose cars will be competing in the 2024 season must enter at least one of their cars in these sessions for the purposes of Balance of Performance Testing.
+All manufacturers whose cars will be competing in the 2025 season must enter at least one of their cars in these sessions for the purposes of Balance of Performance Testing.
 A penalty may be imposed by the SRO Technical Board on any Team which does not attend, except for force majeure accepted as such by the Board.

 Additional performance tests may be carried out at any point during any Event and Teams will be required to allow their cars to take part in these tests if selected.
-At the request of the Technical Director, the official SRO Balance of Performance driver may be required to complete a number of laps in any cars entered in the Event during the pre-Event test sessions, Free Practice and Pre-Qualifying.
+At the request of the Technical Director, the official SRO Balance of Performance driver may be required to complete a number of laps in any cars entered in the Event.

+This may be during the pre-Event test sessions, Free Practice and Pre-Qualifying.
 The BOP Driver will be added to the cars in question via a Bulletin from the Stewards and will undergo the same Scrutineering and Administrative Checks as all other drivers.